I'm not a big fan of denormalizing, nor of repeating redundant

-So a customer would send out a message targeted to, say, 50,000 recipients.
+A customer would send out a message targeted to, say, 50,000 recipients.
 During the next few hours we would fill up this table with successful deliveries (and other similar tables with bounces, opens, clicks, etc).
-Soon after inception of the system, we found that our customers wanted to pull real-time statistics on how the messages were going… mostly on the lookout for high bounce rates (well, low delivery rates too, I guess).
-Of course this was very contentious if they pulled reports while the tables were loading.
-So in order to give a much more satisfactory experience to the user pulling reports in our web UI, we created indexed views that would automatically maintain the number of deliveries, bounces, etc.:
+Soon after inception of the system, we found that our customers wanted to pull real-time statistics on how the messages were going… mostly on the lookout for high bounce rates and/or low delivery rates.
+This was very contentious if they pulled reports while the tables were loading.
+In order to give a much more satisfactory experience to the user pulling reports in our web UI, we created indexed views that would automatically maintain the number of deliveries, bounces, etc.:

 CREATE VIEW dbo.vMessageDeliveries WITH SCHEMABINDING AS SELECT MessageID, c = COUNT_BIG(*) FROM dbo.Deliveries GROUP BY MessageID; GO CREATE UNIQUE CLUSTERED INDEX m ON dbo.vMessageDeliveries(MessageID);

-So now the inserts were a little more expensive but, as mentioned above, this was much better for overall system performance (at least perceived performance) and, more importantly, customer happiness.
+This made the inserts a little more expensive but, as mentioned above, this was much better for overall system performance (at least perceived performance) and, more importantly, customer happiness.

 CREATE VIEW dbo.vMessageDomainDeliveries WITH SCHEMABINDING AS SELECT d.MessageID, r.DomainID, c = COUNT_BIG(*) FROM dbo.Deliveries AS d INNER JOIN dbo.Recipients AS r ON r.RecipientID = d.RecipientID GROUP BY d.MessageID, r.DomainID; GO CREATE UNIQUE CLUSTERED INDEX md ON dbo.vMessageDomainDeliveries(MessageID, DomainID);

-Of course this again added more strain to the insert process on the deliveries table, since it now had to maintain two indexed views.
+This again added more strain to the insert process on the deliveries table, since it now had to maintain two indexed views.
 In isolation, this still yielded better overall performance than essentially expanding that view and trying to get at the domain aggregates in real time.
 But it introduced a new problem to the system: severe blocking.
 Picture the case where deliveries are being recorded while a recipient is trying to update their preferences or change their e-mail address.
-Since both processes need to lock and potentially update the index on the indexed view, one has to wait for the other.
+Since both processes need to lock and potentially update the indexed view, one has to wait for the other.
 This can lead to a sad face on an end user.

 The up-front cost of calculating the domain of each recipient during insert is likely very equivalent to the system doing the same lookup while maintaining the indexed view (except we can use snapshot isolation in our query, but can't really enforce the same during clustered index updates).
 And in addition to no longer causing blocking on updates to the recipients table, we also get a much more accurate representation of history: the delivery is marked with the domain the recipient had on that day, since their e-mail address could have changed 20 times since then.
 All in all it has turned out that storing the domain information multiple times has helped contribute to making a very busy system suddenly seem almost idle.